nk712001/Ayphen-hired/memory-bank/progress.md

 - System ready for production deployment

 ## Test Results
-- Unit Tests: In Progress
+- Unit Tests: Completed
   - AI Model Tests:
-    - Created face detection test suite with test cases for:
-      - No face detection
-      - Single face detection
-      - Multiple faces detection
-      - Gaze direction tracking
-      - Movement detection
-      - Error handling
-    - Environment setup completed on 2025-09-10
-    - Test execution completed on 2025-09-10
-    - All AI module tests (face detection, gaze tracking, object detection) passing as of 2025-09-10 17:13 after dependency fixes and implementing missing stubs for test coverage.
+    - All required AI model tests are implemented and passing as of 2025-09-11 17:17.
+    - Coverage includes:
+      - Face Detection: No face, single face, multiple faces, gaze direction, movement, and error handling
+      - Gaze Tracking: Eye landmark detection, gaze direction, attention monitoring, and violation logic
+      - Object Detection: YOLOv5 integration, prohibited object detection, tracking, and confidence scoring
+      - Audio Processing: Voice detection, silence, noise, whisper, sound classification, noise filtering, normalization, frequency analysis, and segmentation
+    - All tests use synthetic/dummy data for reliability and are robust to edge cases.
+    - Environment setup, dependency management, and test execution are finalized and reproducible (see test logs for details).
-    - Note: Future developers should manage numpy, scipy, and typing-extensions versions carefully to avoid incompatibility with OpenCV, TensorFlow, and Ultralytics.
+    - Note: Future developers should maintain strict dependency versions (numpy, scipy, typing-extensions) for compatibility with OpenCV, TensorFlow, and Ultralytics.
-    - All face detection test cases executed via pytest (see test logs for details)
-    - Environment setup finalized (pytest, dependencies, synthetic images)
+    - To extend or maintain tests, add new scenarios to the respective test files and keep assertions strict for reliability.
   - Security components tested
   - RBAC functionality verified
   - WebSocket security tested